Close

 Section 54

 This exemption applies when you sell a residential property and reinvest the capital gains in another house.
-But you can only use this once in your lifetime, and the capital gain must be under ₹2 crores.
+You can utilize this exemption once in your lifetime, provided the capital gain is under ₹2 crores.
 However, you do not have to invest the entire sale proceeds, just the capital gain.
 For your flexibility here, the new house can be purchased one year before or two years after the old one is sold.
 You can also use the gains to build a new home, but it needs to be completed within three years.
 And remember, you should hold onto that new house for at least three years, or the exemption gets revoked.

 Section 54F

-This exemption applies to capital gains from selling any asset, not just houses.
-You must invest the entire sale proceeds in a new residential property to claim this benefit.
-The same timeframes (as Section 54) apply one year before or two years after the sale, or you can build the new house within three years.
-But selling the new house within three years also means losing the exemption.
+This exemption applies to capital gains from the sale of any long term capital asset other than a residential house, provided the entire net sale consideration is invested in purchasing or constructing a new residential property.
+The timelines are similar to Section 54: the new property can be purchased within one year before or two years after the sale or constructed within three years.
+But, selling the new house within three years also means losing the exemption.

 Section 54EC